rachel-o-donnell/the-witchs-cauldron/README.md

 User Stories:

-1. As a Site User / Admin I can register an account so that I can add comments and like posts [GitHub Issue #6](https://github.com/rachel-o-donnell/the-witchs-cauldron/issues/6)
+1. As a Site User / Admin I can register an account so that I can add comments and like posts [GitHub Issue #6](https://github.com/rachel-o-donnell/the-witchs-cauldron/issues/6) PASS

-## Testing: PASS

 ### Epic: Sign In
 [GitHub Issue #17](https://github.com/rachel-o-donnell/the-witchs-cauldron/issues/17)

 User Stories:

-1. As a User/admin I can sign in so that I can see my content [GitHub Issue #16](https://github.com/rachel-o-donnell/the-witchs-cauldron/issues/16)
+1. As a User/admin I can sign in so that I can see my content [GitHub Issue #16](https://github.com/rachel-o-donnell/the-witchs-cauldron/issues/16) PASS

 ### Epic: Log Out
 [GitHub Issue #19](https://github.com/rachel-o-donnell/the-witchs-cauldron/issues/19)

 User Stories:

-1. As a User/Admin I can log out so that I can log in on different devices - shared computers [GitHub Issue #18](https://github.com/rachel-o-donnell/the-witchs-cauldron/issues/18)
+1. As a User/Admin I can log out so that I can log in on different devices - shared computers [GitHub Issue #18](https://github.com/rachel-o-donnell/the-witchs-cauldron/issues/18) PASS

 ### Theme: Admin Features